-Mathilda Rech is a seventeen-year-old feminist photographer based in northern Italy, whose work is inspired by the body positivity and self-love movement.
+Mathilda Rech is a feminist photographer based in northern Italy, whose work is inspired by the body positivity and self-love movement.

 In her first self-portraiture project “Amour Propre” Mathilda wants to make people reflect on the female body and how it is perceived in our society.
 Her aim is to show that body hair is completely normal and that it should not be seen as something disgusting or unhygienic and that social media, once again, isn’t real.